aws-samples/amazon-comprehend-semi-structured-documents-annotation-tools/README.md

 # How to Build, Package and Deploy
-The following instructions are for linux/Ubuntu/Mac.
-For windows, please install Cygwin and follow the same instructions

 ## Step 1: Run the following command to install [pipenv](https://pypi.org/project/pipenv/), [aws-sam-toolkit](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), dependencies and setup virtualenv, etc.
 ```
 make bootstrap